 A world in which people living with sight loss can access the services they need at local level where and when they need them.

-To develop a strong national network of good quality local sight loss societies covering all parts of the UK.
+Our mission is to develop a strong national network of good quality local sight loss societies covering all parts of the UK.

 We began with the formation of The National Association of Local Societies for Visually Impaired People (NALSVI) in 1991 and, in 1995, charitable status followed.
 For 18 years NALSVI was run by a dedicated volunteer Executive Committee, supported by one part-time member of staff.